windsuzu/console.jay/content/docker/cli-commands/docker run, create, start.md

 ## docker create

-The `docker create` command takes an [[docker image|image]] and creates a new [[docker container|container]] without running it.
+The `docker create` command takes an [[Docker Image|image]] and creates a new [[Docker Container|container]] without running it.
 It then prints the `container_id` for further operations.
 You can specify a **startup command** for this container at the time of creation, which will be executed each time the container is started.

 ```bash
 docker create [options] image_name [command]